nicolaerario/bookstore-docker-demo/README.md

-# Draft readme for now
+# Draft readme for now - Project in WIP status

 ### Features:
 - Based on Django 3; Postgres for db; both running on docker containers